Rebecca Schaeffer: Aftermath

 Tucson Police Chief Peter Ronstadt arrested Bardo the next day after motorists reported a man running through traffic on Interstate 10.
 He immediately confessed to the murder.
 Marcia Clark, later known for her role as lead prosecutor in the O. J. Simpson murder case, prosecuted the case against him.
-Bardo was convicted of capital murder in a bench trial and was sentenced to life in prison without the possibility of parole.
+Bardo was convicted of first-degree aggravated murder in a bench trial and was sentenced to life in prison without the possibility of parole.
 As a result of this incident, federal law regarding the release of personal information through the DMV was changed.
 The Driver's Privacy Protection Act, which prevents the DMV from releasing private addresses, was enacted in 1994.
 Schaeffer's death also helped prompt the 1990 passing of America's first anti-stalking laws, including California Penal Code 646.9.

 At the time of her death, Schaeffer was dating director Brad Silberling.
 Her death influenced his film Moonlight Mile (2002) about a man's grief after his fiancée is murdered.
-Shortly after Schaeffer's death, Pam Dawber and her My Sister Sam co-stars Joel Brooks, David Naughton, and Jenny O'Hara filmed a public service announcement for the Center to Prevent Handgun Violence in her honor.
+Shortly after Schaeffer's death, Pam Dawber and her My Sister Sam co-stars Joel Brooks, David Naughton, and Jenny O'Hara reunited and filmed a public service announcement for the Center to Prevent Handgun Violence in her honor.